caseysparkz/infrastructure/README.md

 ## Secrets Management

-* Terraform-specific secrets (such as AWS/Cloudflare API keys) should exist in the user's shell as `$TF_VAR_variable_name` variables.
-* All other secrets should exist in AWS Secrets Manager and be called by code.
+With the exception of your AWS CLI credentials, all secrets should exist in AWS Secrets Manager and be called by code.